PaddlePaddle/PaddleOCR/deploy/pdserving/README.md

     Multiple service requests can be sent at the same time if necessary.

-    The predicted performance data will be automatically written into the `PipelineServingLogs/pipeline.tracer` file:
+    The predicted performance data will be automatically written into the `PipelineServingLogs/pipeline.tracer` file.

+    Tested on 200 real pictures, and limited the detection long side to 960.
+The average QPS on T4 GPU can reach around 13:

     ```
     2021-05-12 10:03:24,812 ==================== TRACER ======================